Veterans

 Ernest Paul Marine, Pfc.
 U.S. Army (Service # 39050601), 58th Armored Field Artillery Battalion.
 Ernest Marine was the son of Muwekma Ohlone Indians Lucas Marine and Catherine Peralta.
 He was born on January 26, 1926 in Centerville.
 He was enrolled with his father with the Bureau of Indian Affairs on January 11, 1930 (BIA Application # 10299) and his mother had filled out a separate BIA enrollment (Application # 10675).
 His father Lucas Marine had identified his mother (Avelina Cornates Marine) and Ernest’s mother (Catherine Peralta Marine) as “Ohlones” on his BIA Application.

 Ernest Marine enlisted on April 13, 1944 at the Monterey Presidio.
 On June 6th 1944 (D-Day), the 58th was ordered to land on Omaha Beach in support of the 116th Combat Team, and the 2nd and 5th Ranger Battalions.
 Ernest served in Europe in the unattached 58th Armored Field Artillery Battalion self-propelled 105 Howitzers, temporarily attached to the 29th Infantry Division, V Corps and XIX Corps, and he fought in the Rhineland (September 15, 1944 – March 21, 1945), Ardennes-Alsace (Battle of the Bulge, Bastogne, Belgium, December 16, 1944 – January 25, 1945) and Central Europe Campaigns (March 22, 1945 – May 11, 1945).
 Ernest enrolled with his father Lucas Marine during the second BIA enrollment period on December 23, 1950.
 Ernest Marine was honorably discharged at Camp Beale on June 15, 1946.
-After the war Ernest spent most of his life living with his aunt Trina Thompson Ruano in Newark, California, and he passed away on October 20, 1977 in Sacramento.
+After the war Ernest spent most of his life living with his aunt Trina Thompson Ruano in Newark, California, and he passed away on October 20, 1977 and was buried on October 27, 1977 at Monument Hill Memorial Park Cemetery in the Veteran’s section, Section 4, Row 1, Space 19.

 Filbert S. Marine, Technician Fifth Grade (T/5 or TEC 5, U.S. Army, Pacific Theater.
 Filbert was the last child born on the Alisal Rancheria near Pleasanton and Sunol on December 31, 1915.
 Both of his parents Dario Marine and Catherine Peralta were Muwekma Ohlone Indians.
 His godparents were also Muwekma Ohlone Indians Franklin Guzman who served in the Marine Corps during WWI and Francisca Guzman.
 Filbert and his siblings were enrolled with the Bureau of Indian Affairs on their father’s BIA Application # 10677 on March 11, 1932.